Shiramiki/100-DaysOfCode/C/README.md

 - **Days 91-95:** Plan and start working on a small C project.
 - **Days 96-98:** Refine and improve the project.
 - **Days 99-100:** Reflect on what you've learned, update your portfolio, and celebrate your progress!

-Adapt the plan based on your progress and interests.
-Explore more areas or spend extra time on topics you find challenging or particularly interesting.
-Good luck with your 100 Days of Code journey in C!